top of page

 III.
 How Have I Contributed to the Family Website or periodic newsletter?

-• Have I notified the National Executive Committee of events and activities
+• Have I notified the National Executive Committee of events and activities occurring in my immediate family?

 • Have I written an article for the newsletter?